 Over the last several years, we have experienced a significant decline in our stock price.
 Although management continues to aggressively manage our business to maximize our financial and operating performance, our stock price remains at a low level compared to its historical trading prices.
 As our result, our directors, executive officers and other valued employees hold "underwater" stock options with exercise prices above (in many cases far above) the recent trading prices of our common stock.
 The Compensation Committee recently reviewed our executive compensation program, with particular focus on whether our executives' outstanding equity awards continue to serve our objective of retaining and motivating key talent.
-As a result of the Committee's review and in alignment with our compensation philosophy, the Committee took certain actions in early 2020 with respect to our equity compensation to retain and motivate our executives and align their interests with those of our stockholders.
-See "-Elements of Compensation-Actions Taken in 2020 with Respect to Equity-Based Compensation" for discussion of the recent changes to the equity compensation program.
+As a result of the Committee's review and in alignment with our compensation philosophy, the Committee took certain actions in early 2020 with respect to our equity compensation-Actions Taken in 2020 with Respect to Equity-Based Compensation" for discussion of the recent changes to the equity compensation program.